Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/README.md

 ##### To submit the final project, please follow these steps:

 1. To start, fork this repository.
+[Fork a repo - GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 2. Clone the repository to your computer.
 3. Upload your files and commit changes to complete your solution.
 4. Push/sync the changes up to GitHub.
 5. Create a pull request on the original repository to turn in the assignment.
+[Creating a pull request - GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

+Tips: You can install Github Desktop to use GUI instead of command line.

 ##### Requirements: